 Dual enrollment in USF classes is open to academically qualified students who are

-currently enrolled in public/private high schools and who are recommended by their
+currently enrolled in public/charter/private/home schools and who are recommended

-Students who wish to be accepted as dual enrollment students at USF must:
+Students who wish to participate as Dual Enrollment students at USF must:

 STEP 2: Complete & forward supplemental documentation:

 Private School Student:

 STEP 3: Approximately one week before the semester begins, register for approved courses.

 While we are happy to answer your questions regarding registration, at USF the student